 There are many different types of surgeries but the most common are the osteotomy and the arthrodesis.
 The osteotomy is done much more frequently and is the removal of bone and realignment of the joint.
 The arthrodesis is a fusion of the joint and is done to combat severe arthritis and pain.
 It is not done as often because it results in an inability to move the joint at the big toe.

 Bunionectomy surgery often includes repairing the soft tissues around the big toe as well, as they typically become too tight on one side and loose on the other side due to the malalignment.

 The time to recover varies a lot, depending on which surgery is done, but you will most likely be on crutches or a walker for a couple weeks and then have a walking boot for up to 8 weeks.
 It usually takes 4 to 6 months to return to all normal activities including aerobic exercise.

-If you want to schedule an appointment with JOI Rehab, you can call 858-7045.
+If you want to schedule an appointment with a JOI Physician that treats bunions, please call JOI-2000.